Antique Salesman Samples

 offered for sale for several thousand dollars and seen others still

 sitting on the shelf for a couple hundred.
-They sell for even
+They sell for even less

 Larger and well detailed stoves such as